VOC Testing Will Show You Specific Chemicals With A Probable Source

-We collect all our field data (notes, photos, sensor readings) and create an ACTION PLAN.
+We collect all our field data (notes, photos, sensor readings) and create an action plan or protocol.

 What can a "Sniffer" Be Used For

-Screening for unusually high VOC levels, to determine if, where and when to take air samples.
+- Screening for unusually high TVOC levels, to determine if, where and when to take air samples.

-Verification of ventilation systems (other tools are available that work with the “sniffer” to test for air flow, etc.)
+- Verification of ventilation systems (other tools are available that work with the “sniffer” to test for air flow)

 - Monitoring TVOCs for screening or direct compliance to government and industry regulators and guidelines.